The Key Physics of Ice Premelting: Future Challenges

 Regarding the shallowness of the interface potential, it is interesting to recall the discrepancy of contact angle measurements of macroscopic and microscopic droplets.\cite{huerre25} If the contact angle of 12$^{\circ}$ measured for large droplets were to be confirmed as the correct macroscopic equilibrium contact angle, the depth of the free energy minimum of the interface potential would increase significantly, and some of the problems mentioned above could be remedied.
 This begs the question: Could the discrepancy be related to line tension effects?
-Close to a first order wetting transition, line tensions are expected to be large and positive, and promote the spreading of small droplets.\cite{indekeu94} A large line tension also implies that the condensation of liquid droplets is an activated process requiring a degree of supersaturation for the droplet to form,\cite{navascues81,widom95} in line with the findings of the Hokaido team.\cite{murata16} However, it is clear that the early stages of droplet deposition on the ice surface do not correspond to full thermodynamic equilibrium, so one cannot rule out that the discrepancy is related to pinning of the contact line by frozen water in some extremely complex out of equilibrium process.
+Unfortunately, assessing line tensions close to a wetting transition is challenging, and even the sign of the line tension remains a controversial issue.\cite{indekeu94} However, notice that assuming a negative line tension would imply that the contact angle decreases as the droplets become smaller,\cite{navascues81,widom95} bringing into agreement the discrepancies between microscopic and macroscopic realizations of water droplets on ice.
+Yet, it is clear that the early stages of droplet deposition on the ice surface do not correspond to full thermodynamic equilibrium, so one cannot rule out that the discrepancy is related to pinning of the contact line by frozen water in some extremely complex out of equilibrium process.

 This perspective has focused essentially on the study of pure ice samples.
 Yet, one of the most important motivations in the study of ice premelting is its role in the scavenging of atmospheric gases.\cite{bartels-rausch13} Our current understanding on the way trace gases and other impurities are adsorbed in the premelting layer and partitioned between the bulk and interface remain rather limited.\cite{wettlaufer99} Experiments and computer simulations have been carried out recently on selected adsorbents,\cite{bartels-rausch14,hudait17,llombart19,mitsui19,niblett21,ribeiro21,berrens22,richter25} but a general understanding on this topic is still missing and requires further study.